manuelro/webpack-everest/README.md

 });
 ```

-### everest.webpack.reload()
+### everest.webpack.reload() - Optional
-Everest needs to run again in order to load the new configuration options. `everest.webpack.reload()` does just that, refreshes the internal state to propagate the changes.
+Everest will automatically load the configuration after every apply call, but you can still calling `everest.webpack.reload()` method manually. `everest.webpack.reload()` does just that, refreshes the internal state to propagate the changes.
 ```javascript
 //FILE: webpack.config.js
 const everest = require('webpack-everest');